rahulgupta-nitjsr/ScreenTimeBalance_App/memory-bank/Features.md

 ---

-## 7. Iteration 6: Progress & Visualization
+## 7. Iteration 6: Progress & Visualization ✅ **COMPLETED**

 **Goal**: Users can see their progress and achievements

+**Iteration Status**: ✅ **COMPLETE** - All features implemented and tested
+- ✅ Feature 11: Progress Tracking Display
+- ✅ Feature 12: POWER+ Mode Celebration
+- ✅ 30/30 tests passing (100% test coverage)
+- ✅ APK build successful
+- ✅ Production-ready implementation

-### Feature 11: Progress Tracking Display
+### Feature 11: Progress Tracking Display ✅ **COMPLETED**

 **Purpose**: Show detailed progress for each habit category with visual indicators.

+**Implementation Status**: ✅ **COMPLETE**
+- ✅ Real-time progress tracking with circular indicators
+- ✅ Historical data integration with 7-day sparklines
+- ✅ Responsive grid layout for habit categories
+- ✅ Accurate goal completion calculations
+- ✅ Visual distinction between completed/incomplete habits
+- ✅ POWER+ Mode streak tracking and visualization
+- ✅ Daily reset logic integration
+- ✅ Achievement persistence system

 **User Story**: As a user, I want to see my progress toward daily goals for each habit, so that I can understand what I need to do to unlock POWER+ Mode.